-- HIV pre- and post-test counseling and HIV testing should all occur on one day. - PK/PD specimens are collected per the time-point requirements to avoid complicating interpretability of the data.
+- HIV pre- and post-test counseling and HIV testing should all occur on one day if rapid testing is performed. - CASI questionnaire and behavioral forms completion should also occur all on one day. - PK/PD specimens are collected on the same day of the split visit to avoid complicating interpretability of the data.